Globally Simple Heffter Arrays $H(n;k)$ with $k \equiv 1 \pmod{4}$: is globally simple for and

-To prove that this construction produces a globally simple array for the general case, we first derive the column partial sums for specific sets of columns.
+To prove that this construction produces a globally simple array for the general case, we first state several lemmas used to derive the column partial sums for specific sets of columns.

 \begin{lem} Let $H(n;5)$ be the base array generated via the Dinitz and Wanless construction \cite{dinitz2017}.
-The non-empty entries of this array are exactly those detailed in \cref{tab:Hn5colentries0}, positioned such that in each column $c$, a vertical block of three entries starts at $(c-2, c)$ and a vertical block of two entries starts at $(c+h-1, c)$. \end{lem}
+The non-empty entries of this array are exactly those detailed in \cref{tab:Hn5colentries0}, positioned such that in each column $c$, two consecutive entries start at $(c+h-1, c)$ and three consecutive entries start at $(c-2, c)$. \end{lem}